Putnam US Value Equity

 Mandate repositioning

-By sector, the portfolio remains within +/-5% of benchmark weight.
-Currently, the largest overweight sector positions are consumer staples and materials.
-While financials is the largest sector weight in the portfolio, it is one of the largest relative underweight sector positions.
-Exposures to the industrials, real estate and communication services sectors also remain below benchmark weight.
+By sector, the mandate remains within +/-5% of benchmark weight.
+Currently, the largest overweight sectors are consumer staples and materials.
+While financials is the largest sector weight in the portfolio, it is one of the largest relative underweight exposures.
+The industrials, real estate and communication services sectors exposures also remain below benchmark weight.

 To discuss your investment strategy, speak to your IG Advisor.